tuj84257/Zwidget/README.md

 npm run create-files '[Widget Name]' '[width]' '[height]'   # e.g. npm run create-files 'Stock Watch' '400' '200'
 ```

-This script will generate these files in their respective directories (their names will be `camelCased` according to the name of the widget):
+This script will generate these files in their respective directories:

-- A template HTML file in `src/renderer/templates`.
+- A template HTML file in `src/[widget-name]/frontend/template.html`.
-- An input CSS file in `src/renderer/css/input`.
+- An input CSS file in `src/[widget-name]/frontend/css`.
 You will most likely never have to change this file.
-- A JavaScript file in `src/renderer/javascript`.
+- A JavaScript file in `src/[widget-name]/frontend/javascript`.
 This file will contain the renderer logic of the widget.
-- A JavaScript preload file in the `src/preload` directory.
+- A JavaScript preload file in the `src/[widget-name]/preload` directory.
 You will most likely never have to change this file.
-- A JavaScript file in `src/main/widgets-backend`.
+- A JavaScript file in `src/[widget-name]/backend`.
 This file will contain the backend logic of your widget.

-The script will also define a widget object in the `widgets.js` file, located in `src/main`, and add this file to the `allWidgets` array.
+The script will also define a widget object in the `widgets.js` file, located in `src/main-window`, and add this file to the `allWidgets` array.
 This is necessary for the window of the widget to be created when needed.